 "Diet impacts all the processes in your body," he said.
 "I think this work supports efforts to follow a healthy diet, because what you eat is going to affect more than you know."

+This is an excerpt.
 Read the full article here